-Every student is responsible for checking their immigration documents to ensure that their immigration status is maintained.
-We recommend that you refer to the CIC website for the most updated information on the application process for extensions.
+Every student is responsible for checking their immigration documents to ensure their immigration status is maintained.
+We recommend you refer to the CIC website for up-to-date information on the application process for extensions.
 The following are some tips to help you navigate the website.

 Things to do in the application process

 1. It is recommended you apply to renew your permit at least 30 days (but no more than 90 days) before your current permit expires.
 Processing times may vary depending on the nature of application.
 To check current processing times, go here.